-Nony Clark Milmoe was born in Boston, MA.
-Her father, Henry Wadsworth Clark, was a history professor and football coach at Harvard (and an All-American center for the football team as a student).
+Nony Clark Milmoe was born in Boston, Massachusetts.
+Her father, Henry Wadsworth Clark, was a student, history professor, and football coach at Harvard.
 Her mother, Merle McClellan Clark, graduated from Bellingham Normal School (now Western Washington University) and taught in a one-room schoolhouse in Spokane, WA before marrying Henry Clark and moving east.
 They had six children, one of whom died very young.
 Nony is the youngest of four daughters and one son.

-When Nony was three the family moved to Easton, PA where her father taught history and was director of athletics at Lafayette College.
-Nony and her siblings spent summers on their farm growing and preserving food for the rest of the year.
+When Nony was three the family moved to Easton, Pennsylvania where her father taught history and was director of athletics at Lafayette College.
 From an early age, Nony worked hard for her family’s welfare.
-She was, and still is, an avid reader.
-Growing up in an academic family, she developed a strong respect for the importance of education.
+She and her siblings spent summers on their farm growing and preserving food for the rest of the year.
+Growing up in an academic family, she also developed a strong respect for the importance of education.

-Nony and her family moved to San Francisco in the early 1960s where they quickly embraced the artistic community as writers and actors in in an avant-garde acting troupe.
+In the early 1960s, Nony and her family moved to San Francisco, where they quickly embraced the artistic community as writers and actors in an avant-garde acting troupe called The Overplayers.
 Nony, a natural actor, found immediate success and joy on the stage.
-Soon thereafter, Nony and her husband divorced.
-As a newly single mom, she tried many times to finish her degree but raising her children and providing a stable home life was her first priority.
-She instilled the importance of education in her children and her two daughters went on to earn Bachelor degrees from Western Washington University and the University of Alaska, Fairbanks.
-Her son shares his love of reading with his mother.
+Soon thereafter she found herself a newly single mom.
+She tried many times to finish her degree, but raising her children and providing a stable home life was her first priority.
+She instilled the importance of education in her children, and her two daughters went on to earn Bachelor’s degrees from Western Washington University and the University of Alaska, Fairbanks.
+Her son is self-taught and shares his love of reading with his mother.

-Nony has spent her life attending higher education classes, including several years studying classic Russian Literature while working and traveling with her second husband Robert Milmoe.
-The two live in La Jolla, CA, where they have been since the late 1970s.
+Nony has spent her life attending higher education classes, including several years studying classic Russian Literature while working and traveling with her beloved husband Robert Milmoe.
 They set off to sail around the world from San Francisco and landed in the San Diego area, deciding it was a good place to set down roots.
-(Bob’s oldest daughter lives there and his youngest is in the Bay Area.)
-They spent the first 10-15 years living on their sailboat before moving to dry land where they continue to have wonderful adventures (they only recently stopped playing tennis and skiing).
+They spent their first 10-15 years there living on their sailboat before moving to dry land.